 The number of consumers using voice search has increased.
 In fact statistics estimate that 65% of people 49 and under use voice assistants at least once per day.
-Another study projects that 50% of all searches will be voice searches by 2020.
-In 2019, we are much closer to that date than any of us ever expected.
+This 2020, 50% of all searches are expected to be initiated through voice.
 HVAC contractors have had to adapt their marketing methods over the years and voice technology will force them to do so once again.
 Here are some of the initial strategies to optimize for voice search:

 - Contextual Keywords: Voice queries will take place in conversational form increasing the importance of context

 - Featured Snippets: Snippets are most likely to be pulled by a voice assistant since they concisely answer common questions

 - Local Optimization: Accurate and consistent NAP information, along with a completed My Business profile will be extra important

 Just like the emergence of mobile devices as the normal search instrument changed how HVAC websites were designed and marketed so too will this new phenomenon.
 This time around the evolution will be more prevalent within the language of on-page content.
 Mobile websites will remain a priority because of their speed and accessibility but what’s written on them may matter more than ever before.
 Now is the time to optimize!

 Conversational Search Queries

 Since voice technology like “Alexa” aims to speak with homeowners in a conversational tone you can expect SEO for voice queries to reflect this.
 For example, when a user asks Alexa what is the closest ac repair company near me?” the website or business listing that clearly states their address, city, and zip code is likely to be pulled.
 A voice optimized page would state “Joe’s HVAC is located in the city of Dallas, TX 75201 and services clients within a 25-mile radius.”
 Other methods of optimizing for voice include: